Year

 Problem

-The Solution
+Solution

 Responsibilities

-✔️ Creation of brand palette, product styling, and key visuals
+Creation of palette, styling, key visuals

-✔️ Application of brand logo and copy
+Application of brand logo and copy

-✔️ Video storyboards and graphics
+Video storyboards and graphics

-✔️ Creation of brand palette, product styling, and key visuals
+Creation of palette, styling, key visuals

-✔️ Application of brand logo and copy
+Application of brand logo and copy

-✔️ Video storyboards and graphics
+Video storyboards and graphics

-✔️ Creation of brand palette, product styling, and key visuals
+Creation of palette, styling, key visuals

-✔️ Application of brand logo and copy
+Application of brand logo and copy

-✔️ Video storyboards and graphics
+Video storyboards and graphics

 Part 1: Logo and Palette

-Total CME worked with a talented agency to produce a logo and proposed colors.
+The company first worked with a talented agency to produce a logo and proposed colors.
 While the logo was applied to the designs, I was tasked with softening the colors and making the palette more inviting to patients and caregivers.
 After the two main colors were selected, I added cool accents like mint and teal to give the site a compassionate and calm presence.

-Part 2: Site Wireframes
+Part 3: Mid-Fidelity Wireframes

 Working with product managers and development, I created wireframes for necessary pages, making sure to design interfaces that encouraged website engagement, content discovery, and usability.

-Part 3: High-Fidelity Site Designs
+Part 4: High-Fidelity Site Designs

 After the high-fidelity designs were approved, I annotated and provided pages in multiple screen sizes.
 I also altered experiences as needed to ensure a smooth implementation.